danielmoralesx/RepData_PeerAssessment1/PA1_template.md

 median_nfilled <- median(steps_day$total_steps)
 ```

-The mean of the total number of steps taken per day is 1.0766189\times 10^{4}and the
+The mean of the total number of steps taken per day is
-median is 10765.
+10766.19 and the median is
+10765.

 ## What is the average daily activity pattern?